hauke96/master-thesis/evaluation/README.md

 The optimum would be a Big-O notation of the algorithm.
 A separate view on preprocessing and routing would be good.

-Use these considerations kind of as hypotheses for the experiments below.
+Use these considerations as a kind of hypothesis for the experiments below (check if the experiment data behaves like the theoretic considerations predict it to behave).

+TODO: These considerations are still to be done.

 ### Practical experiment